shapeblue/hackerbook/cloudstack/2-dev.md

 Noredist CloudStack builds requires additional jars that may be installed from:

     https://github.com/rhtyd/cloudstack-nonoss

+Clone the above repository and execute the install script to install the noredist jar dependencies:

+    $ cd /path/to/cloudstack-nonoss/repo
+    $ bash -x install-non-oss.sh

 To build CloudStack with `noredist` (this include vmware plugins etc):